OOPSpam/docs/source/index.html.md

 It is usually used for:

 1. Contact forms
-2. Comment systems
+2. Comment & Review systems
-3. Live chats
+3. Live & Private chats
-4. Email content
+4. Email marketing
-5. and any platform where contents exchanged
+5. and any platform where message and content exchanged

 Submit messages to the API and it will produce Spam ```Score``` with a detailed report.
 Using ```Score``` you can adjust the sensitivity level (also known as _spam threshold_) of spam filtering to fit your use case.